 Fairfax County Public Schools (FCPS) is partnering with families to ensure we keep students and staff safe and healthy as we return to school buildings for learning.

-Fairfax County Public Schools (FCPS) is partnering with families to ensure we keep students and staff safe and healthy as we return to school buildings for learning.
+Fairfax County Public Schools (FCPS) is partnering with families to ensure we keep students and staff safe and healthy as we've returned to school buildings for learning.
 Working together, we will follow recommended health guidance that focuses on student health, safety, and emotional well-being.

 Schools will notify families which student groups are returning to school if they selected in-person learning.
-In-person schedules for student groups will vary.
 An individual student’s schedule, including days of the week and times for in-person attendance, will be communicated directly from the school.
 Families who selected virtual learning for the school year will be able to remain in virtual learning.
 Both students participating in virtual learning and in-person learning will receive the highest quality instruction from FCPS teachers.

 - Washing hands often

-- Covering mouth and nose with a mask when around others
+- Wearing a mask to cover your mouth and nose when around others

 - Covering coughs and sneezes

 Safety Teams will help monitor each schools’ adherence to five mitigation strategies for COVID-19.
 These teams will conduct random onsite spot checks, deliver education and resources, and report data back to administrators.
 FCPS will also monitor health data to contain transmission of the virus within our schools.